Love Adventure, Natural Wonders And A Laidback Lifestyle? Karratha Is Calling!

 It’s Got A Bubbling Food And Drink Scene

 Who says you’ve got to be in the big smoke to enjoy a great feed?
 Nowadays, Karratha is absolutely chock-a-block with excellent eating and drinking, from excellent food trucks like Jonny’s Surf Shack, Smokey Trails, Pla’s Thai BBQ and Souvlucky, to some of the northwest’s finest fish and chips at Samson Beach Tavern and SOAK café in Dampier.
-Round out your night with a drink at Fiorita Wine Bar, Blanche Bar, Onyx on Sharpe or perhaps head to The Tambrey (below) a bit earlier for a cheeky jug of Pimms?
+Round out your night with a drink at Fiorita Wine Bar or Blanche Bar, or perhaps head to The Tambrey (below) a bit earlier for a cheeky jug of Pimms?

 Then you can fuel up the next morning with a coffee at one of Karratha’s great locally owned cafés, or grab some Taiwanese fusion brekkie from Lo’s; cold pressed juice and nourishing eats from Empire 6714; or a delicious and modern bushtucker brunch made from fresh, native ingredients at Bushlolly.